 For example, when it comes to uni I want to study hard to get a good degree and ultimately go into a career that I love.
 The reasons why I want to study hard and get a good degree make sense.
 Whereas if I was to say I am going to study hard and get a degree because my cousin has a degree and I want to get a better degree to her.
 I think that this is a little bit negative I don’t think this is the right way to go about achieving something.

 TAKE BABY STEPS

 The next thing I think is super helpful is splitting your goal up into smaller steps.
 For example, say I wanted to save up £1000 this year.
 There are certain steps and you have to take in order to get this done.
-The first one being I have to set up a savings account, next one is I have to remember to put money in the savings or to self-pay automatic transfer into the savings account and the Next step is to make sure that I don’t take money out of the savings account unless absolutely necessary.
+The first one being I have to set up a savings account.
+Next, I have to remember to put money in the savings or to self-pay automatic transfer into the savings account.
+The next step is to make sure that I don’t take money out of the savings account unless absolutely necessary.
 So although there is a bigger goal of saving money there are also smaller goals within that big goal.
-I am very easily overwhelmed so splitting resolutions up like this is a huge help for me because it allows me to look at the smaller tasks which seem a lot more doable.
+This is a huge help for me.
+It allows me to look at the smaller tasks which seem a lot more doable.

 KEEP YOURSELF UPDATED

 Lastly but probably most importantly – keep yourself in check.
 We often set goals and never come back to review how we’ve been doing.
 This is a fine way of doing things but, I am very impatient.
 And I like to see consistent progress.
 This is why I do a monthly goal review.
 Anyway…I think it’s so important to keep yourself accountable and know where you are in your goal.